 Here are some of the key topics that should be covered in any employee security awareness training program:

-In the 2018 Security Intelligence report, Microsoft called phishing a “low-hanging fruit” method of malicious cyber attack.
+In Microsoft's Security Intelligence report, they called phishing a “low-hanging fruit” method of malicious cyber attack.
 That’s because phishing requires very little effort on the attacker’s part, and a lot of people fall for it.
 The bad guys know that when they start phishing with malicious scam emails or texts, they have a very good chance of getting a few bites.

 Phishing prevention is a big piece of the puzzle, and since more than 90% of data breach incidents start with phishing attacks, it’s actually a good idea to have a separate phishing prevention training altogether.

 This is a new one!

 Smishing is the term that is used to describe a social engineering technique that exploits its victims using SMS, or text messaging.
 Where phishing uses email as the point of entry for attack, smishing uses text messages.